CSharpDB vs SQLite: A Benchmark-Driven Guide

 </ItemGroup>

-The practical takeaway: on CSharpDB, InsertBatch is not an optimization — it is the bulk-load API.
-Reach for it any time you're inserting more than a handful of rows from known data.
+The practical takeaway: on CSharpDB, InsertBatch is how you get the 1.48× lead — it is not an optimization, it is the bulk-load API.
+Reach for it any time you are inserting more than a handful of rows from known data.

 using CSharpDB.Engine;